- May 10, 2021

 Remember, you want to avoid dental problems, not the dentist.
 It’s important to schedule regular dental visits.
 Your dentist will examine your teeth for cavities caused by plaque and tartar buildup.
 Dentists inspect gums and measure the spaces separating teeth and gums.
 They also check the tongue and throat for signs of redness or swelling and take x-rays to look for any potential problems.
 Of course, proper dental hygiene isn’t complete without a thorough cleaning.

 Practice good preventive dental care, eat right, and schedule a checkup and cleaning every six months and you will be well on your way to avoiding serious dental problems.
-Call our partner, University Dental Associates at 708-304-8406 to schedule an appointment or visit us online.
+Call us at 800-250-3500 to schedule an appointment or visit us online.
 Our dentists are experts at preventive dental care and perform tooth extractions, tooth repairs, replacements, and restorations.